ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Bog Copper eggs are laid on the underside of the cranberry leaf close to the surface of the bog, where they overwinter, surviving the ice and periodic inundations.
 The larvae emerge in spring and eat the cranberry leaves; cranberry is also used for nectar by adults.
 There is a single flight period in late June through July.
 Mating occurs shortly after emergence.

-Chart 16: MBC Sightings per Total Trip Reports 1992-2008
+Chart 16: MBC Sightings per Total Trip Reports 1992-2009

-The statewide result in Chart 16 depends greatly on the reports from one NABA Count, Central Franklin.
+The statewide result in Chart 16 also depends greatly on the reports from one NABA Count, Central Franklin.
 Over the years of that long-running count, the areas actually visited have increased, and more and more bog habitats have been found, which partly accounts for the increasing numbers reported (M. Fairbrother, NABA count reports).
 Bog Copper has been found on this count every year since 1990, with numbers ranging from lows of 9 (1991) and 25 (1999) to a high of 781 (1995) in the 1990s, and from 102 (2000) to 1509 (2008) in the 2000’s.
-Raw numbers adjusted for total party-hours in count years 1990-2010 reveal peaks in 1995 and 1996, then low readings 1997-2000, and another set of peak readings in 2005-2008.
+Raw numbers adjusted for total party-hours in count years 1990-2010 reveal peaks in 1995 and 1996, then low readings 1997-2000, and another set of peak readings in 2005-2008, with declines 2009-2013.
 This pattern may reflect fluctuations in populations in that count area.
 It also generally accords with the pattern shown in Chart 16.

-Statewide in 2007, 2008, and 2009, the average number of Bog Coppers per report of that species increased 196%, 211%, and 53% respectively, relative to the average for preceding years back to 1994.
+For 2007, 2008, and 2009, the average number of Bog Coppers per report of that species statewide increased 196%, 211%, and 53% respectively, relative to the average for preceding years back to 1994.
 The number of reports of this species, and the maximum number reported, also increased in 2007 and 2009 relative to prior years.
 (Nielsen, Season Summary, MB 2008-2010, Nos.
 30, 32, 34).
 These calculations show a similar picture to Chart 16 for 2007 and 2008.

 State Distribution and Locations

-Map 16: MBC Sightings by Town, 1992-2011
+Map 16: BOM-MBC Sightings by Town, 1992-2013

-Many generalized range maps show the whole of Massachusetts as within the range of the Bog Copper (e.g. Cech 2004; Opler and Krizek 1984).
-However, there are no MBC reports from any towns in Berkshire County, and no reports from the Central, Southern or Northern Berkshire NABA Counts 1992-2009.
-The 1986-90 Audubon Atlas did not find Bog Copper in Berkshire County except for one specimen from Otis (E. Neumuth 7/23/1989).
-A search of museum specimens yields no older records for this county.
+There are no MBC reports from any towns in Berkshire County, and no reports from the Central, Southern or Northern Berkshire NABA Counts 1992-2013.
+Nor did the 1986-90 Audubon Atlas find Bog Copper in Berkshire County except for one specimen from Otis (E. Neumuth 7/23/1989).
+A search of the voluminous museum specimens available yields no older records for this county.

-Both Atlas and MBC records attest to Bog Copper’s robust presence in Franklin County, which is perhaps its greatest stronghold today.
+Both Atlas and MBC records attest to Bog Copper’s abundance in Franklin County, which is perhaps its greatest stronghold today.
 Bog Copper has been reported on the Central Franklin NABA Count every year since its inception in 1990.
-Productive areas are found in Colrain, Leverett, Warwick and Wendell.
+Productive areas are found in Colrain, Leverett, Shutesbury, Warwick and Wendell.
 Historically, Bog Copper seems to have been first reported for Montague in 1976 by Deane Bowers (LepSocSeasSum, 1976), and was subsequently collected in Wendell State Forest on July 7, 1985 by R. G. Webster (McGuire).

 In Essex County today, only two small colonies of Bog Copper are known: one in Rockport (max.
 44 on June 26, 2001, F. Goodwin; recent max.
 30 on July 1, 2011, M. Arey), and one at Cedar Pond Bog in Wenham, a MassAudubon property (max about 10).
 The Rockport colony has been visited consistently for many years to determine flight dates.
 The 1986-90 Atlas had reported Bog Copper from Newburyport, possibly from Parker River National Wildlife Refuge on Plum Island, but no subsequent reports from the Refuge, either from MBC or from refuge biologists, include Bog Copper.
 The most recent report from Gloucester is 1998; more searches are needed there.
 Historically, between 1900 and 1934, Bog Copper was reported from Boxford (D. W. Farquhar, 1930’s), Essex (A. H. Clark, 1924-5), and nearby Stoneham (23 July 1933, C. V. Blackburn, AMNH; Farquhar 1934); but MBC has no reports today from Boxford, Essex or Stoneham (Middlesex Fells).

 In Andover, Bog Copper does not appear to be present today.
 Scudder had reported the species there a century ago, and Robert Godefroi collected four specimens in the 1980s (July 4, 1984; July 7, 1985; July 7, 1987; and July 1, 1988; McGuire Center), which were not reported by the MAS Atlas.
 Reportedly, he found these in a small wetland which is today the site of the Orchard Crossing housing development, and Bog Copper is no longer there despite searches.
-Oddly, Bog Copper has not been found in the well-known Andover bog at Ward Reservation TTOR.
-(H. Hoople, pers. com.
+Oddly, Bog Copper has not been found in the well-known Andover bog at Ward Reservation TTOR (H. Hoople, pers. com.
 11/13/2011, 12/18/2011).

 For Martha’s Vineyard, there were no 1986-90 Atlas reports, but since 1990 many MBC reports have come in, and the Vineyard checklist rates Bog Copper as “common” (Pelikan 2002).
 It is usually reported on the yearly Vineyard NABA Counts.
 Edgartown and Tisbury have perhaps the best areas on the Vineyard for Bog Copper.
 Historical specimens from Martha’s Vineyard are in the MCZ (C. P. Kimball, 20 July1928) and at Yale (W. P. Rogers, 2 July and 23 July, 1941, and F. M. Jones 10 July 1941 and other dates).
 Bog Copper was reported as “sometimes abundant in cranberry bogs” on the Vineyard by Jones and Kimball (1943).